seqfu/docker-bam_readcount_helper-cwl/README.md

 bam_readcount_helper-cwl
 ========================

+This branch is for `bam-readcount`-only images.

-Ubuntu Focal-based Docker image with `bam-readcount` and helper script
+Dockers image with `bam-readcount` for Ubuntu Focal and Alpine latest

 Resources